Beaches, Pacific Northwest

 As part of Cape Scott Provincial Park, San Josef Bay is easily accessible on well maintained trails and board-walks.
 From the nearest parking lot and trail-head, there is a three km, fairly easy hike that takes you to the bay.

-The road in from port hardy is long but fairly well maintained, but please drive with cation as these roads are active logging roads.
+The road in from port hardy is long but fairly well maintained, but please drive with caution as these roads are active logging roads.